On braids and links up to link-homotopy: Braids up to link-homotopy.

 \section{Braids up to link-homotopy.}

 This section is dedicated to braids up to link-homotopy.
 Our main result is a representation of the homotopy braid group, defined and studied using clasper calculus.
-In the next two subsections we introduce the main tools for this result: first the notion of comb-claspers for braids, that yields a normal form result up to link-homotopy, and next their algebraic counterpart called \emph{reduced basic commutators}.
+In the next two subsections we introduce the main tools for this result: first the notion of comb-claspers for braids, that yields a normal form result up to link-homotopy, and next their algebraic counterpart with the family $\mathcal F$.